Who first discovered chocolate?

 Back then, chocolate was very different than it is today.
 It was a drink that people enjoyed.
 But it was not sweet.
 It was bitter, which means having a sharp taste and was not sweet.

 However, there is no written history from this time.
-So it is not clear whether Olmec people made these drinks just for their flavour, or if it was part of a ceremony.
+So it is not clear whether Olmec people made these drinks just for their flavor, or if it was part of a ceremony.

-The Olmec people passed their love of cacao on to their neighbours in Central America, the Mayans.
+The Olmec people passed their love of cacao on to their neighbors in Central America, the Mayans.
 The Mayan people loved chocolate so much that they used it in their drinks and in their food.
-They often made it into a thick, sweet and spicy drink, using honey to sweeten it.
-And they sometimes added chilli peppers to make the drink spicy.
+They often made it into a thick, sweet, and spicy drink, using honey to sweeten it.
+And they sometimes added chili peppers to make the drink spicy.
 Have you ever tried spicy hot chocolate?
 If not, it is something that you can find in some cafes today and is quite delicious, if you like spicy things.

 Aztec people liked to drink chocolate as a drink, either hot or cold.
 They also added spices to their chocolate drinks and draft them out of special, decorated containers.
 The Aztec people treated cacao beans like money.
 They considered the beans to be more valuable than gold!

 One famous Aztec chocolate lover was Montezuma II.
 He was the ruler of the Aztec people in Mexico from 1502 to 1520.
 Legends say that Montezuma II drank a gallon (or almost 4 liters) of chocolate drink per day!
 He loved the taste and also believed that drinking it would make women fall in love with him.

 When Spanish explorers from Europe first arrived in Central America, they learned about chocolate.
 These explorers included Christopher Columbus.
 The European explorers loved chocolate as well once they tried it.
 When they returned to Spain and other countries, they brought cacao beans with them.
 In Spain, the Spanish people loved the drink and by the late 1500s, it had become a very popular drink throughout the country.